 Hotel Fukudaya – Just a 15-minute walk from Shibuya Station, this ryokan is perfectly situated for Tokyo's fashion, nightlife and youth scene.
 Harajuku, Daikanyama and Ebisu are just a 15-minute walk away.

-Ryokan Maizuru – Located north of downtown Tokyo, all rooms have futons and tatami mats, and there is a small Japanese garden.
+Ryokan Maizuru – Located north of downtown Tokyo, all rooms have futons and tatami rugs, and there's a small Japanese garden.
 A Japanese-style bath is available for private use.

-Ryokan Fuji – A friendly family ryokan, conveniently located for central and east Tokyo.
-The spacious rooms have traditional tatami rugs and are en-suite.
+Ryokan Fuji – A friendly family-run ryokan, conveniently located for central and eastern Tokyo.
+The spacious bedrooms have traditional tatami rugs and are en-suite.
 Western and Japanese-style breakfast is available.

 Kyoto's Best Ryokan

-Now let's see the Ryokan most accessible to foreigners in the Kyoto region:
+Now let's see the most accessible Ryokan for foreigners in the Kyoto region:

 Nagomi Ryokan Yuu – This ryokan is a great choice if you want to experience Japanese culture.
-You can try on an old kimono and attend a tea ceremony.
-The rooms are Japanese-style with futons in an 80-year-old place.
+You can try on an antique kimono and participate in a tea ceremony.
+Rooms are Japanese style with futons in an 80 year old location.

-Ryokan Hirashin – A modern ryokan located in the center.
+Ryokan Hirashin – A modern ryokan located downtown.
 Nijo Castle and the Gion Geisha district are both a 20-minute walk away.
-The traditional rooms have en suite bathrooms, and there are also large public bathrooms available.
+Traditional rooms have en-suite bathrooms, and there are also large public bathrooms available.

-Uoiwa Ryokan – Located directly in front of the Nishi Honganji Temple, a world heritage site, this ryokan features authentic Japanese cuisine.
-It has en suite rooms and a large public bath.
+Uoiwa Ryokan – Located directly opposite the world heritage site Nishi Honganji Temple, this ryokan features authentic Japanese cuisine.
+It has en-suite rooms and a large public bath.

-Kyoto Watazen Ryokan - The districts of Pontocho and Gion geisha are both a 15-minute walk away.
-Some of the Japanese-style rooms are en suite, but all guests have access to the large traditional baths.
+Kyoto Watazen Ryokan – Pontocho and Gion geisha districts are both within a 15-minute walk.
+Some of the Japanese-style rooms are en-suite, but all guests have access to the large, traditional baths.

-Guest Inn Chita – This ryokan is located in front of the Higashi Honganji temple.
-The owners offer a service where you can experience a Yukata and take pictures.
+Guest Inn Chita – This ryokan is located opposite the Higashi Honganji temple.
+The owners offer a service where you can try out a Yukata and take pictures.

 Ryokan Wajimaya – A cozy and welcoming ryokan run by a family.
-It is just a 3-minute walk from the Higashi Honganji Temple and close to other important sights.
-The rooms are spacious, and there is a Japanese-style bath.
+It is just a 3-minute walk from Higashi Honganji Temple and close to other important sights.
+Rooms are spacious, and there is a Japanese-style bath.

-Ryokan Capsule - The two most exclusive styles of Japanese accommodation are capsule hotels and ryokans, and you can experience both at the same time in the only one ryokan capsule of the world.
+Ryokan capsule – The two most unique styles of Japanese accommodation are capsule hotels and Ryokan, and you can experience both at the same time in the only Ryokan capsule in the world.

-Ryokan Seiki Station – A friendly family ryokan, with en-suite Japanese-style rooms.
-It is in a very convenient location, really close to Kyoto Station.
+Ryokan Seiki Station – A friendly family-run ryokan with en-suite Japanese-style rooms.
+It's in a very convenient location, really close to Kyoto Station.

-Gion Maifukan – Located in Gion which is famous for its geishas, this ryokan is just two minutes walk from the Yasaka Shrine and is surrounded by temples.
-It has Western and Japanese-style rooms, and a roof terrace.
+Gion Maifukan – Located in Gion which is famous for its geisha, this ryokan is just a two-minute walk from Yasaka Shrine and is surrounded by temples.
+It has Western and Japanese style rooms and a roof terrace.

-Ryokan Sakanoue – A luxurious traditional ryokan just a minute's walk from the Yasaka Shrine and four minutes from the Kodaiji Temple.
+Ryokan Sakanoue – A luxurious traditional ryokan just a one-minute walk from Yasaka Shrine and four minutes from Kodaiji Temple.
 It has an attractive garden and serves traditional Kaiseki cuisine.
-The rooms have Japanese style wooden futons and baths.
+Rooms have futons and Japanese-style wooden bathtubs.

 Seikoro Ryokan – A luxurious ryokan with exquisite kaiseki cuisine that is served in your room.
-The traditional rooms have futons and Japanese-style wooden bathtubs.
+Traditional rooms have futons and Japanese-style wooden bathtubs.
 Higashi Honganji and Sanjusangendo temples are both a 15-minute walk away.

-Hotel Honnoji – This ryokan is just a few minutes walk from the Geisha Gion district, and is close to Nijo Castle and the Imperial Palace.
-It features Japanese-style rooms with futons and huge public bathrooms.
+Hotel Honnoji – This ryokan is just a few minutes' walk from the Geisha Gion district, and is close to Nijo Castle and the Imperial Palace.
+It features Japanese-style rooms with futons and gigantic public bathrooms.

-Guest House Itoya Kyoto – A guest house in a traditional wooden house with shared dormitories (only for women) and double rooms.
+Guest House Itoya Kyoto – A guest house in a traditional wooden house with shared dorms (female only) and double rooms.
 This is the place to come and experience the atmosphere of ancient Kyoto first hand.

 Videos about Ryokan

-To finish the article, we will leave some videos about this traditional Japanese hosting for you to take a look.
-We appreciate comments and sharing.
+To finish the article, we will leave some videos about this traditional Japanese accommodation for you to take a look at.
+We appreciate the comments and sharing.

-Video Showing the beauty of this traditional accommodation:
+Video Showing the beauty of this traditional hosting: